ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 27 Installation is blocked due to conflicting with an existing installation

 This implies that you must remove the previous installation to solve the conflict.
+If patching YouTube and your device is not rooted then ensure `GmsCore support` was included during patching.

 ## 28 SponsorBlock does not work